Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * SICK LMS511 [[link](https://www.sick.com/us/en/detection-and-ranging-solutions/2d-lidar-sensors/lms5xx/lms511-10100-pro/p/p215941)]
 * PIONEER 3D LiDAR (yet to be released) [[link](http://global.pioneer/en/news/press/2017/pdf/1130-1.pdf)]

-_You may combine multiple units of the above LiDAR sensors through TF, providing rich fused pointcloud data for more precise object detection, tracking, and localization._
+_You may combine multiple units of the above LiDAR sensors through TF, providing rich fused pointcloud data for more precise object detection, tracking, and localization.
+Please check Velodyne's documentation on how to use multiple sensors in the same network._

 ### RADAR

 * Delphi ESR [[link](https://autonomoustuff.com/product/delphi-esr-2-5-24v/)]

-_Autoware sensing is mainly based on LiDAR scanners but milliwave RADAR is also available for the purpose of long-distance object tracking._
+_Autoware sensing is mainly based on LiDAR scanners.
+Milliwave RADAR drivers are also available for the purpose of long-distance object tracking.
+However, its integration to the perception package is still a work in progress._

 ### IMU